 - Part I presents the State's continuing disclosure undertakings.
 A Master Agreement on Continuing Disclosure establishes a general framework.
 Separate addenda describe the information to be provided for specific types of securities. - Part II presents general information about the State, including its operations and financial results.
-This part includes the audited basic financial statements for the fiscal year ending June 30, 2005 and the State Auditor's report.
-This part also includes the results of the 2004-05 fiscal year and the budget for the 2005-06 and 2006-07 fiscal years.
+This part includes the audited basic financial statements for the fiscal year ending June 30, 2006 and the State Auditor's report.
+This part also includes the results of the 2005-06 fiscal year and budget for the 2006-07 fiscal year.